‘Alien: Covenant’ Boss Ridley Scott Talks Killing Off Ripley As Three New Teasers Link To ‘Prometheus’ [Video]

 Alien: Covenant opens in theaters on May 19.

-[Featured Image by Twentieth Century Fox]
+[Featured Image by 20th Century Fox]